Improvements

 Fixed

-should also set corresponding properties for selected
+v-attr should also set corresponding properties for selected and checked.

 - #1139 error when compiling props for a component with fragment